- Offshore Injuries

 - Dangerous Products

 - Premises Liability

 - Railroad Accidents

 18-Wheeler and Truck Accident Lawyers in Texas

 Texas has more than its share of fatal crashes involving trucks among states.
-In a recent report prepared by the National Highway Traffic Safety Administration titled An Analysis of Fatal Large Truck Crashes, it observed that Texas leads the country in combination truck crash deaths.
+In a recent report prepared by the National Highway Traffic Safety Administration titled “An Analysis of Fatal Large Truck Crashes,” it was observed that Texas leads the country in combination truck crash deaths.
 As stated in this report: